maheshrc25/playwright_typescript/README.md

 # playwright_typescript
 Playwright test automation

+#Installaion
+a) Install node.js
+b) Download and install the VS Code IDE.

 #commands to execute the scripts

 Navigate to "Playwright_typescript" folder via cmd and run below commands